robtweed/qewd-transform-json/README.md

 ### Applying Your Own Custom Transformation Functions

-Often you'll want to be able to perform more complex transformations that you'll want to define.
-For example, you might want to convert the date format from that used in the input object.
-To do this, you first define your function, eg:
+Often you'll want to be able to perform more complex transformations.

+The transform module contains three pre-defined functions that you may find useful:

+- **either(path, defaultValue)**  If the path doesn't exist or contains an empty string value in the input object, then the literal string defined as the default value is used instead

+- **getDate(path)**  If path is not defined (ie getDate() ), then the current date/time is returned in JavaScript date string format.

+- **getTime(path)** Uses the value of the specified input object path as a date, and returns it in getTime() format.

+You can also define your own functions, eg:

       var myFn = function(input) {
           return 'xxxxxx ' + input + ' yyyyyyy ';